Christopher22/emoji-love/README.md

 cat("The amount of tweets for each language were downsampled to", min_num_tweets, "tweets.")
 ```

-Afterwards, the data is ready to get analyzed.
-The number of love-related emoji get counted and exported into a new data.frame allowing a straightforward access.
-As the final sanity check, the data is plotted with a specific jitter.
-In the resulting stripchart, the rough distribution between both expressions of the independent variable could be observed.
+Afterward, the data is ready to get analyzed.
+The number of love-related emoji get counted and exported into a new `data.frame` allowing straightforward access.
+Additionally, a small amount of noise is added to the numbers.
+Rather than integers, the data gets converted into a floating number.
+This allows, in the first step, a more clear plotting of the data.
+In the resulting strip chart, the rough distribution between both expressions of the independent variable could be observed.

 ```{r}
 #' Count the number of emoji from a specific set